AviatrixSystems/Docs/HowTos/security_bulletin_faq.rst

 Is Aviatrix implementing custom OS then a software layer secures the OS?
 How do people login to each gateway device or it is completely managed by the controller portal, there are no root account things in that nature we need to secure?
 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 The Aviatrix Controller and Gateway EC2 instances are using Ubuntu OS which is maintained specifically for Aviatrix for infrastructure services.
 All OS patches are managed in the releases.
 Changes to the OS must go through our full QA process.
-We recommend customer to upgrade to the latest version on their Aviatrix Controller
+We recommend customer to upgrade to the latest version on their Aviatrix Controller.

 Does Aviatrix Controller have a database running?
 -------------------------------------------------